Overview

 New Students

-Students who are entering MYS’ Music Theory program for the first time will be placed in 1 of our 5 offered classes based on an evaluation.
-This evaluation will be sent out to new students on September 22, 2023 and placements will be sent out before the beginning of classes.
+Students who are entering MYS’ Music Theory program for the first time will be placed in a class based on an evaluation.
+This evaluation will be sent out to new students in September 2024 and placements will be sent out before the beginning of classes.
 In order to receive this evaluation, students must first register for the program.
-Students registering after September 22nd will be sent the assessment after they register.
 The MYS Music Theory program is open to all MYS and non-MYS students.

 Returning Students

-Students who participated in our Music Theory program for the 2022-2023 season will receive recommendations for which class they should take in the 2023-2024 season.
-If you are a returning student to our Music Theory program and you’re unsure of which class you should take for the 2023-2024 season, email [email protected] to find out.
+Students who participated in our Music Theory program for the 2023-2024 season will be placed in a class for the 2024-2025 season based on the recommendation of their prior instructor.
+If you are a returning student to our Music Theory program and have questions about your class for the 2024-2025 season, email production@playmys.org.

 Tuition